Rémy Martin Bottle Catalogue (last updated: June 30, 2022)

 1. Stars and VS

-1a. two and three stars cognaçaise bottles:
+1a. three stars cognaçaise bottles:

 1b. three stars petite fine champagne (around 1970-1980s):